2002 Stromboli tsunami: Timing

 The seismograms recorded by the seismic stations installed in Stromboli and in Panarea provide time values that fit the scientific standards and are therefore of high reliability.
 Equally reliable is the time read in the sea level, recorded by the tide-gauge installed in the port of Panarea.
-From sources recorded by the seismic stations, it is evident that the two main landslides detached at 13:15 and at 13:22–13:23 local time, that the tsunamis hit north Panarea around 13:20 and 13:27, arriving at the Panarea harbor between 13:19 and 13:24.
+From sources recorded by the seismic stations, it is evident that the two main landslides detached at 13:15 and at 13:22–13:23 local time and that the tsunamis hit north Panarea around 13:20 and 13:27, arriving at the Panarea harbor between 13:19 and 13:24.

 Economic and cultural impact

 Stromboli is an active volcano whose persistent activity is considered of mid-intensity explosive and it occurs every 10 to 20 minutes.
-The presence of an active volcano in the Aeolian Island attracts many people to visit the island.
+The presence of an active volcano in the Aeolian Islands attracts many people to visit the island.
 Instead of discouraging tourists, the powerful activity of the volcano has attracted people to witness the spectacular volcanic explosions and has increased the economy of the island.
-In order to manage and balance the economy, based on tourism and safety, with the risk in having many tourist during volcano explosions, Stromboli has come up with a safety guide for hiking trials and a handbook full of information related to the island, in order to behave in the best way during emergency situations.
-Whenever the Aeolian volcano erupts again, the locals remember what happened on December 30, 2002.
-From 2019, almost 12 years have passed since that day when an anomalous wave affected all the coasts of the lower Tyrrhenian Sea between Calabria and Sicily.
-The greatest danger of the Stromboli eruptions is linked precisely to the risk of tsunami and to the unpredictability of volcanic activity, which, although classified as 'low-energy', is uninterrupted and can trigger devastating events.
+In order to manage and balance safety with the tourism-based economy, Stromboli has come up with a safety guide for hiking trails and a handbook full of information related to the island, in order to behave in the best way during emergency situations.
+The greatest danger of the Stromboli eruptions is linked to the risk of tsunami and to the unpredictability of volcanic activity, which, although classified as "low-energy", is uninterrupted and can trigger devastating events.